 Sometimes the signs of drug addiction are obvious, but teens and adolescents can be quite skilled at keeping parents and loved ones in the dark when it suits them.
 Subtle changes in your child’s behavior may indicate they are struggling with a serious drug problem.

 If you notice the following issues, it may be time to start a discussion with your child.
-Early intervention is essential to recovery, especially when it comes to teens and children experimenting with addictive drugs.
+Early intervention is essential to recovery, especially when it comes to teens and children with drug problems.
 The first step toward healing is recognizing the signs.
 Please use the following signs and symptoms identify a drug problem at home before it gets even worse.

 When parents notice rapid changes in their child’s appearance or behavior, they’re right to be worried.
 Here are some physical signs your child might be developing a drug problem:

 • Strange Smells on Their Breath, Clothes or in the Car